grafana/tutorials/content/tutorials/create-users-and-teams.md

 1. To create a folder, click **New Folder**.
 1. In the **Name** box, type the name of the folder.
 1. Click **Create**.

+#### Remove Viewer role from folder permissions

+By default, when you create a folder, users with the Viewer role are granted permission to view the folder.

+In the example, Acme Corporation wants to explicitly grant teams access to folders.
+To support this, you need to remove the Viewer role from the list of permissions:

+1. Go to the **Permissions** tab.
+1. Remove the Viewer role from the list, by clicking the red button on the right.

 #### Grant folder permissions to a team: